Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Abstract

 \section{Abstract}

 Graph-based retrieval-augmented generation (GraphRAG) systems construct knowledge graphs over document collections to support multi-hop reasoning.
 While prior work shows that GraphRAG responses may leak retrieved subgraphs, the feasibility of \emph{query-efficient} reconstruction of the hidden graph structure remains unexplored under realistic query budgets.
 We study a budget-constrained black-box setting where an adversary adaptively queries the system to steal its latent entity–relation graph.
 We propose \textbf{A}gentic \textbf{G}raph \textbf{E}xtraction \textbf{A}ttack (\textbf{AGEA}), a framework that leverages a novelty-guided exploration–exploitation strategy, external graph memory modules, and a two-stage graph extraction pipeline combining lightweight discovery with LLM-based filtering.
 We evaluate AGEA on medical, agriculture, and literary datasets across Microsoft-GraphRAG and LightRAG systems.
 Under identical query budgets, AGEA significantly outperforms prior attack baselines, recovering up to 90\% of entities and relationships while maintaining high precision.
 These results demonstrate that modern GraphRAG systems are highly vulnerable to structured, agentic extraction attacks, even under strict query limits.
+The code is available at https://github.com/shuashua0608/AGEA.